Paola1702/spatial_ecology_in_R/EXAM26/exam.md

 # Calculation of DVI (Difference Vegetation Index) and dDVI

 This index is calculated as the difference between the reflectance values of the **near-infrared(NIR)** and **red spectral** bands.
-It is a simple index, and it tells us about the density and health of the vegetation: when the plants are healthy, they reflect more NIR light while absorbing red light.
+It is an absolute index, and it tells us about the density and health of the vegetation: when the plants are healthy, they reflect more NIR light while absorbing red light.

 ```
 dvi_2018 = B08_2018_crop - B04_2018_crop # Calculation DVI pre-Vaia